sandersaares/DocumentAuthoring/docs/Editor.md

 Once a contribution has reached a state where you are comfortable accepting it into the document, use the "Squash and Merge" button in GitHub to merge it.

+# Merge conflicts

+If GitHub reports that a pull request has merge conflicts, ask the contributor to resolve them.
+Merge conflicts block merges and automated builds.

 # Making editorial changes

 You can make editorial changes in the document without having to go through the fork and pull request workflow used by ordinary contributors.